patri27x/datamodel_b07_poly/specifications/datamodel_b07.md

 ### Stoichiometry

-Stoichiometric information about the compound
+Stoichiometric information about the compound.

 - __equivalents__
   - Type: float